HoneyBadger123/jaketarnow.github.io/_posts/2016-11-15-DirectedStudyPostX.md

 title: Directed Study - Post X
 excerpt_separator: <!--more-->
 ---
 Well, it's been a while.
-Super focused on all my other projects and keep getting hit with issues and blocks on this.
-Since last post...which was about a month ago, we now ICMP discover and UPNP discovery working.
+Super focused on all my projects and keep getting hit with issues and blocks on this one.
+Since my last post...which was about a month ago, we now have ICMP discovery and UPNP discovery working. *For anyone ever using C code within Objective-C...please please please be aware of you address space and how much memory you are allocating.
+Running C from cmd line is so much nicer with gdb and flags then in XCode*.

 In the main app's table, you will see all devices that are found and the discovery protocol used.
-If you would like to run diagnostics for such device, you can click on a button where I nice little pop-up display.<!--more-->
+If you would like to run diagnostics for such device, you can click on a button where a nice little pop-up displays it.<!--more-->

-But, there is no speedtest currently.
-I was able to research a pretty simple and efficient speedtest script that is using Python and C. Yet, there is not a ton of documentation on how to execute Python from Objective-C.
+But, there is no speedtest currently. *:(* I was able to research a pretty simple and efficient speedtest script that is using Python and C. Yet, there is not a ton of documentation on how to execute Python from Objective-C. So on we go, digging through StackOverflow and testing out scripts from terminal.

 Currently digging through all of that to try and find some hope!
 As well as accomplishing the speedtest, I have also been researching persistent storage within iOS.
-If I use a specific class called the NSUserDefaults class, then I can store app-specific preferences in a property list and all file handling is encapsulated by this class.
+If I use a specific class called the *NSUserDefaults* class, then I can store app-specific preferences in a property list and all file handling is encapsulated by this class.
 With all of this, there is a synchronize method that writes changes to the file, so when your app terminates everything is saved.

 From all of this, I was able to create an archive and unarchive function, that writes the data (discovered devices) to your archive.dat file on your device.
 Then, upon re-opening the device it will pull this data back into the app.
 This can serve as a nice way of persistent storage for re-opening your app, and it can be used to run statistical models on how often said device is found upon discovery.